M247 Sergeant York: Pop-up problems

 During the late 1960s the combination of the helicopter and anti-tank missiles improved to the point where they became a major threat to armoured operations.
 The U.S. led the field with their TOW missile on the UH-1 Iroquois, demonstrating this powerful combination in combat in the Vietnam War's 1972 Easter Offensive.
-The Soviets initially lagged behind the U.S., but the introduction of the 9K114 Shturm missile on the Mil Mi-24 (called the "Hind" by NATO) in the 1970s offered the USSR a level of parity.
+The Soviets initially lagged behind the U.S., but with the introduction of the 9K114 Shturm missile on the Mil Mi-24 (called the "Hind" by NATO) in the 1970s the USSR achieved a level of parity.

 Unlike fixed-wing aircraft, attack helicopters had the ability to loiter near the front behind cover and pick their targets.
 They would then "pop up", launch a missile, and return to cover as soon as the missile hit its target.
 Using fast-reacting wire-guided or radio-command missiles meant the total engagement time was kept to a minimum, as there was little or no "lock-on" time required; the operator simply fired as soon as they were clear of the terrain, and then adjusted the missile's flight path onto the target while it flew.
 Against these aircraft, the Vulcan/Chaparral combination was effectively useless.

 The Vulcan could react quickly enough to the fleeting targets, but its 20 mm gun had an effective range of only about 1200 m, far shorter than the 3000 to 5000 m range of the 9K114.
 While the Chaparral had enough range to engage the "Hind", its lengthy lock-on period meant the Hind would have hit its target and hidden behind terrain again before the Sidewinder would reach it.
 Additionally, the older Sidewinder missiles used on the Chaparral homed in on exhaust, and had limited capability against helicopters faced head-on.

 The limited effectiveness of the Vulcan/Chaparral was not the only problem the US Army was facing in the late 1970s.
 At the time they were also in the process of introducing the new M1 Abrams and M2 Bradley vehicles, which had dramatically improved cross-country performance.
 The M113-based Vulcan and Chaparral could not keep up with them on the advance, which would leave the new vehicles open to attack in a fast moving front.

 Finally, the Soviets were widely introducing the ZSU-23-4 "Shilka" SPAAG, which was cause for some concern after it appeared in the Middle East.
 Israeli pilots attempting to avoid fire from Syrian SA-6 batteries would fly low, directly into the Shilka's envelope.
 Several aircraft were lost or damaged.
 The Shilka proved that a modern SPAAG was effective against modern aircraft.